 When providing the loading sheets or the input form within the Strong Frame moment frame selector software, the user needs to provide the necessary lateral load and gravity load as well as the frame height and width.

 The following are helpful guidelines when providing design criteria:

-A typical Strong Frame moment frame is delivered to the jobsite with main structural components installed (welded plates and shear tabs, Yield-Link® fuse-to-beam connections), wood nailers preinstalled, holes predrilled for utilities, grey primer coating and identification/instruction sticker labels.
+A typical Strong Frame moment frame is delivered to the jobsite with main structural components installed (welded plates and shear tabs, Yield-Link® fuse-to-beam connections), wood nailers preinstalled, holes predrilled for utilities, grey paint and identification/instruction sticker labels.
 Beams and columns are bundled together and can be easily field bolted and set on the installed moment frame anchorage kits.
 However, certain instances occur where the typical components need to be adjusted to meet specific jobsite or design requirements.
 For a frame installed in a CFS or structural steel building, wood nailers may not be necessary and can be omitted.
-Where a ledger of infill is required in the web of the beam or column, additional predrilled web holes can be specified based on the Designer’s specification.
+Where a ledger of infill is required in the web of the beam or column, additional predrilled web holes can be specified based on the designer’s specification.
 Or where the columns may be left visible in the structure, the nailers, primer, holes and stickers may need to be omitted so that the finishes can be applied at the site.
-Hot-dip galvanization may also available where the steel might be exposed to weather.
-See Strong Frame Ordering Process and Options for additional options and considerations.
+Hot-dip galvanization may also be available where the steel might be exposed to weather.
+See Strong Frame Dimension Verification Process for additional options and considerations.